acode/cli/README.md

 in the case of local execution, `"your_username.your_service[@ENV]"` when deployed to an environment or release (where `ENV` is your environment name or semver).

-# Accessing Your APIs From Other Applications
+# Accessing your APIs from other applications

 As mentioned in the previous section, you can use the NPM `lib` package that's [available on GitHub and NPM](https://github.com/stdlib/lib-node) to access your